Manu404/WikiRef/README.md

 ## Analyse mode

-This mode analyzes references and checks the validity of used URLs.
+This mode analyzes references and checks the validity of used URLs and generate the json used by the other modes.

 ##### Options